-- (i) New low and medium residential development shall be permitted in accordance with Sections 5.5.7.1 and 5.5.7.2.
+- (i) New low and medium residential development shall be permitted in accordance with Sections 5.6.7.1 and 5.6.7.2.
 OPA#6 By-law #15-043 adopted 04.06.2015 - (ii) Severance of existing residential lots are permitted. - (iii) Conversion of existing residential dwellings shall be permitted.
 OPA#6 By-law #15-043 adopted 04.06.2015 - (iv) Bed and breakfast establishments shall be permitted in accordance with the implementing Zoning By-law.

-- (i) Low density residential development in accordance with Section 5.5.7.1 and residential intensification will be encouraged by subdivision of vacant land and severance of individual single residential lots. - (ii) Medium density residential development shall be permitted in accordance with Section 5.5.7.2.
+- (i) Low density residential development in accordance with Section 5.6.7.1 and residential intensification will be encouraged by subdivision of vacant land and severance of individual single residential lots. - (ii) Medium density residential development shall be permitted in accordance with Section 5.6.7.2.
 OPA#6 By-law #15-043 adopted 04.06.2015 - (iii) Severance of existing residential lots and conversion of existing residential dwellings shall be permitted in accordance with the City's Zoning By-Law. - (iv) Bed and breakfast establishments shall be permitted in accordance with the implementing Zoning By-law.

-- (i) Low and medium density residential development shall be permitted in appropriate locations within the subdistrict in accordance with Sections 5.5.7.1 and 5.5.7.2. - (ii) Medium density residential development in accordance with Section 5.5.7.2.
-OPA#6 By-law #15-043 adopted 04.06.2015 - (iii) Severance of existing residential lots and conversion of existing residential dwellings shall be permitted in accordance with the City's Zoning By-Law. - (iv) Bed and breakfast establishments shall be permitted in accordance with the implementing Zoning By-law.
+- (i) Low and medium density residential development shall be permitted in appropriate locations within the subdistrict in accordance with Sections 5.6.7.1 and 5.6.7.2. - (ii) Medium density residential development in accordance with Section 5.6.7.2.
+OPA#6 - By-law #15-043 adopted 04.06.2015 - (iii) Severance of existing residential lots and conversion of existing residential dwellings shall be permitted in accordance with the City's Zoning By-Law.

+(iv) Bed and breakfast establishments shall be permitted in accordance with the implementing Zoning By-law.

-Planning District 10 represents those lands located in Part of Lot 5, Concession A and Part of Lots 6 & 7, Concessions A & 1, former Township of Murray.
-The subject lands extend from the easterly boundary of the Trenton Ward to the westerly boundary of Lot 7, Concessions A & 1 in the Murray Ward; to the Canadian Pacific Railway right-of-way to the north; and to the Trenton Escarpment to the south.
-The District has been further divided into three subdistricts to ensure the proper development of the District as a whole.
+Planning District 10 represents those lands located in Part of Lots 5 to 9, Concessions A & 1, former Township of Murray.
+The subject lands extend from the westerly boundary of the Trenton Ward to the westerly boundary of Lot 9, Concessions A & 1 in the Murray Ward; to the Canadian Pacific Railway right-of-way to the north; and to the Trenton Escarpment to the south.
+The District has been further divided into four subdistricts to ensure the proper development of the District as a whole.
 The following land use policies shall apply to each of the subdistricts.
 OPA#6 - By-law #15-043 adopted 04.06.2015

-- (i) The area shall be developed as the major commercial node of the western area of the Trenton Urban Service Area. - (ii) Development of commercial uses shall take place in accordance with Section 5.7.1. - (iii) Site specific development within the sub-district shall be preceded by the completion of a storm water management plan in accordance with Section 11.6.4 of this Plan and the Dead and York Creek Subwatershed Plan.
+- (i) The area shall be developed as the major commercial node of the western area of the Trenton Urban Service Area. - (ii) Development of commercial uses shall take place in accordance with Section 5.8.1. - (iii) Site specific development within the sub-district shall be preceded by the completion of a storm water management plan in accordance with Section 11.6.4 of this Plan and the Dead and York Creek Subwatershed Plan.

-(i) This area shall be developed for low and medium density residential land uses in accordance with Sections 5.5.7.1 and 5.5.7.2.
+- (i) This area shall be developed for low and medium density residential land uses in accordance with Sections 5.6.7.1 and 5.6.7.2. - (ii) New residential greenfield development shall have a minimum net density of 25 units per hectare.

-(i) Development within Sub-district C shall be limited to institutional (church) uses.
+(i) Development within Sub-district C shall be limited to institutional uses.